Alleged Racist Wrestling Referee Demands High School Wrestler Chop Off Dreadlocks Or Forfeit Match

 After Hamilton reported the incident, Maloney agreed to participate in sensitivity training and an alcohol awareness program, because he said he didn’t remember the altercation due to excessive drinking.
 Maloney was supposed to be suspended for one year for the use of the racial slur and Hamilton would receive the same suspension for assaulting Maloney, MSN News stated.
 However, both officials appealed their suspensions, which were overturned.

-Video of the incident, posted to Twitter by Mike Frankel of SNJ Today News, sparked outrage on social media.
+Video of the incident posted to Twitter by Mike Frankel of SNJ Today News sparked outrage on social media.
 People called for Maloney to be disciplined or fired.

 Many people wondered why Johnson was told he had to cut his hair instead of using a hair wrap to cover his hair like many wrestlers with long hair do, especially females who wrestle.
 But Johnson was indeed wearing a hair wrap before the referee made his decision.
 In fact, many female wrestlers are encouraged to braid their hair first, then secure it under the hair wrap before competing.